 19. Sound Should be Filmed on A Separate Device

 The best device I know for this kind of sound recording is the Sony Voice Recorder.
 Perfect sound quality.
-Very popular among journalists and Internet businessmen.
-Supports connection of an external lavalier microphone.
-Although this is often not necessary, as the Sony has its own very sensitive stereo microphones.
+Very popular among journalists and Internet business people supports connection of an external lavalier microphone.
+However, this is often not necessary, as Sony has its sensitive stereo microphones.

 21. Shoot from Two Points with One Camera

 Fill both the resulting videos into the video editor and cut, hang out pieces from one or the other camera.
-The advantages of this feature are that you do not need to have two identical video cameras and the fact that you end up with two takes of the same text.
-If you got lost, made a mistake, stuttered in one take, then most likely everything will be OK in the other and you can leave the best option in the video.
+The advantages of this feature are that you do not need to have two identical video cameras and end up with two takes of the exact text.
+If you got lost, made a mistake, stuttered in one take, then most likely everything will be OK in the other, and you can leave the best option in the video.

-Although there are still those miracles.
-Once I made a video recording of a friend.
-I did not one, but three takes.
-So, he stumbled and coughed three times in the same place in all three takes. 😀😀😀 I was shocked.
+Although there are still those miracles, once I made a video recording of a friend.
+I did not want one, but three takes.
+So, he stumbled and coughed three times in the same place in all three variations. 😀😀😀 I was shocked.
 But this was the only case in my life.
 It is unlikely that you will repeat it.

 22. Use A Prompter

-That's it.
-If you know more tricks and methods - write in a comment bellow.
-And so you now know how to properly shoot a video of testimonials or advertising stories.
+That’s it.
+If you know more tricks and methods – write in a comment below.
+And so you now know how to shoot a video of testimonials or advertising stories properly.
 Apply and get results.